Module: Gitlab::Database::PartitioningMigrationHelpers::TableManagementHelpers

 end

-#enqueue_partitioning_data_migration(table_name, migration = MIGRATION) ⇒ Object
+#enqueue_partitioning_data_migration(table_name, migration = MIGRATION, batch_min_value: nil) ⇒ Object

 Enqueue the background jobs that will backfill data in the partitioned table, by batch-copying records from original table.
 This helper should be called from a post-deploy migration.